 Compact rice mill

-The compact rice mill, a small-scale, 2-stages rubber rollers milling machine, is a promising solution to replace the antiquated rice husking machines (Engelberg huller).
-The compact rice mills have different capacities and are equipped with components that can clean, separate the husk from rice bran, and polish the rice.
+The compact rice mill, a small-scale, 2-stage rubber rollers milling machine, is a promising solution to replace the antiquated rice husking machines (Engelberg huller).
+Compact rice mills have different capacities and are equipped with components that can clean, separate the husk from rice bran, and polish the rice.
 The cost of the equipment and its operation is less compared with the automatic and semi-automatic milling machinery.
-With the compact rice mill: (a) at least 5% increase in milling recovery can be achieved; (b) the percentage of broken rice can be improved by 24% and 11.5 % in unparboiled and parboiled aromatic long grain rice varieties, respectively; (c) the percentage of broken rice can be reduced by 62 % on the average for unparboiled and parboiled local varieties; and (d) the production of rice bran is an added value and can provide an additional income source for millers.
+With the compact rice mill: (a) at least a 5% increase in milling recovery can be achieved; (b) the percentage of broken rice can be improved by 24% and 11.5 % in unparboiled and parboiled aromatic long grain rice varieties, respectively; (c) the percentage of broken rice can be reduced by 62 % on the average for unparboiled and parboiled local varieties; and (d) the production of rice bran is an added value and can provide an additional income source for millers.

-The rice husks that the compact rice mills produce separately can be used as an alternative energy source over the carbon-producing fossil fuels.
+The rice husks that the compact rice mills produce separately can be used as an alternative energy source over carbon-producing fossil fuels.